We all want to find a dream job that’s enjoyable and meaningful, but what does that actually mean?

 Rather, get good at something that helps others.
 It’s best for you, and it’s best for the world.
 This is the reason we set up 80,000 Hours — our mission is to help you find a career that contributes.

 But which jobs help people?
 Can one person really make much difference?
-That’s what we’ll answer in the next section.
+That’s what we’ll answer in the next article.

 Apply this to your own career

-First, practice using the six ingredients to make some comparisons.
-Pick two options you’re interested in, then score them from one to five on each factor.
-You can use this table.
+- Practice using the six ingredients to make some comparisons.
+Pick two options you’re interested in, then score them from 1 to 5 on each factor.

-Second, the six ingredients we list are only a starting point.
+- The six ingredients we list are only a starting point.
 There may be other factors that are especially important to you, so we also recommend doing the following exercises.
-They’re not perfect – as we saw earlier, our memories of what we’ve found fulfilling can be unreliable – but completely ignoring your past experience isn’t wise either.15 These questions should give you hints about what you find most fulfilling:
+They’re not perfect — as we saw earlier, our memories of what we’ve found fulfilling can be unreliable — but completely ignoring your past experience isn’t wise either.15 These questions should give you hints about what you find most fulfilling:

 - When have you been most fulfilled in the past?
 What did these times have in common?

-- Imagine you just found out you’re going to die in ten years.
+- Imagine you just found out you’re going to die in 10 years.
 What would you spend your time doing?

-- Can you make any of our six factors more specific? e.g. what kinds of people do you most like to work with?
+- Can you make any of our six factors more specific?
+For example, what kinds of people do you most like to work with?

-Now, combine our list with your own thoughts to determine the 4-8 factors that are most important to you in a dream job.
+- Now, combine our list with your own thoughts to determine the four to eight factors that are most important to you in a dream job.